Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Experiments

-In the right of \cref{fig:loss_vs_n}, we see that the loss computed for varying choices of $n$ for the $n$-assignments achieves the true interleaving distance bound for all $n$ up to and including $n$ equal to the true interleaving distance.
-Thus in this particular example, the search over $n$ would not be necessary, but we do not know \textit{a priori} whether this is the case; see \cref{sec:binarySearchExample} for an example where the search is necessary.
+We compare the results of the ILP with the hand-computed interleaving distance on the line and torus mappers.
+In the right panel of \cref{fig:loss_vs_n}, we see that the loss computed for varying choices of $n$ achieves the true interleaving distance for all $n$ up to and including the actual interleaving value.
+Thus, in this particular example, a search over $n$ would not be required.
+However, this behavior cannot be assumed \textit{a priori}; see \cref{ex:binarySearchExample} for a case where the search is indeed necessary.
+Note that we obtain the interleaving maps as a byproduct of this computation, see \cref{fig:optimizedmap} for an example of the output optimal interleavings.
+We compute the distances across varying loop height ($h$).
+For each mapper pair, we perform 50 iterations of loss optimization and in every case the ILP returns the optimal solution with the same optimized loss value, empirically demonstrating the stability of our optimization pipeline.

-In \cref{fig:loss_step}, we have the final results for the distance computed for varying height of the loop $h$.
-At left, we see that the computed bound in fact achieves the interleaving distance in these examples.
-At right, we have the time taken for the code to run, for both the entirety of the computation, as well as just the time for the PuLP to solve the ILP.
-We measure the time to optimize the loss function for these two mappers, with increasing torus heights for $n=1$.
-We notice that the time increases linearly with the loop height $h$ of {\it torus mappers}.
-We also run multiple iterations of loss optimization for a pair of these mappers and the ILP always outputs the optimal solution with the same optimized loss value, indicating that this optimization pipeline is stable.